mmistakes/so-simple-theme/README.md

 2. Copy from this repo.

-   * Copy the contents of [assets/css/main.scss](assets/css/main.scss)
+   * Copy the contents of [assets/css/main.scss](assets/css/main.scss) to `<your_project>`.
-     to `<your_project>`.
    * Customize what you want inside `<your_project/assets/stylesheets/main.scss`.

 **Note:** To customize the actual Sass partials bundled in the gem, you will need to copy the complete contents of the `_sass` directory to `<your_project>`.
-Due to the way Jekyll currently reads these files it's all or nothing, you can't simple override a file or two like `includes` and `_layouts`.
+Due to the way Jekyll currently imports these files it's all or nothing.
+Overriding a single Sass partial (or two) won't work like `_includes` and `_layouts`.

 To make basic tweaks to theme's style, Sass variables can be overridden by adding to `<your_project>/assets/stylesheets/main.scss`.
 For instance, to change the accent color used throughout the theme add the following after all `@import` lines:

 ```scss
 $accent-color: tomato;